maanikg/maanikg/README.md

 🦮 While in my fourth year of studies, I'm concurrently working under **Professor Steve Mann** to implement augmented reality (AR) glasses for navigation with obstacle detection, primarily directed towards visually impaired users.
 This project integrates machine learning, embedded systems, and self-designed control systems, allowing me to apply my skills in both hardware and software design.

-🏎️ I'm also involved in the University of Toronto Supermileage Team as an Electrical Systems Lead, where I am leading work on the implementation of our team's first ever telemetry system to measure hydrogen and motor efficiency for the annual Shell Eco-Marathon Americas Competition (hosted in Indianapolis, USA).
-This work is consisting of complete schematic to PCB development, as well as future debugging as necessary.
-I've spent three years on the team, helping to enable successful electrical technical inspections at the competition.
+🏎️ I'm also involved in the University of Toronto Supermileage Team as an Electrical Systems Lead, where I am leading the implementation of our team's first ever telemetry system to analyze hydrogen and motor efficiency for the annual Shell Eco-Marathon Americas Competition.
+This project consists of a complete schematic and PCB design, as well as future debugging as necessary.

 #### Technical Interests ####
 - 🔌 Embedded and Systems Programming – Microcontroller firmware, hardware interfaces, and low-level control.